Kylsha/easyPlugin/README.md

         self.simple_action()
 ```

-First four of them are "launchers" of action, widget, map or custom tool and the last one (run) is a selector of launcher function.
+First four of them are "launchers" of action, widget, map or custom tool (reference to a **Plugin type** option box) and the last one (run) is a selector of launcher function.
-* **simple_action** will print a notification in a blue bar of QGIS
+* **simple_action** will print a notification in a blue bar of QGIS (like in the example above).
-* **simple_gui** runs a pyqt widget imported from file template_tools.py which is in the same folder as test_plugin.py.
-SimpleGui widget can be found in template_tools.py and also modified and be replaced in zip-file of a plugin.
+* **simple_gui** runs a pyqt widget imported from file `template_tools.py` which is in the same folder as `test_plugin.py`. `SimpleGui()` widget can be found in `template_tools.py` and also modified and be replaced in zip-file of a plugin.
-* **simple_map_tool** runs a map tool which also can be found in template_tools.py.
+* **simple_map_tool** runs a map tool which also can be found in `template_tools.py`.
 Also if this type of plugin is selected, a plugin button becomes checkable.
-This is mentioned in initGui function where a self.icon_action is defined.
+This is mentioned in `initGui()` function where a `self.icon_action` is defined.
-* **custom_tool** is the same thing like running a script from python editor console.
-It means that pressing a button will just run a file just like if it was run in python editor of QGIS.
+* **custom_tool** is the same thing like running a script from Python editor console.
+It means that pressing a button will just run a file just as if it was run in Python editor of QGIS.
 Actually this is not a good way to go, but experienced users can rewrite a code and import their custom objects the right way.
-* **run** runs one of the function above
+* **run** runs one of the function above.

-If there is a need to change something in plugin, this file can be edited according to function typed in ```run()``` method.
-In the example there is a ```simple_action()``` launching which will make a notication in a blue QGIS bar.
+If there is a need to change something in plugin, this file can be edited according to function menntioned in `run()` method.
+In the example there is a `simple_action()` function which will make a notication in a blue QGIS bar.
 Let's say we want to change it and instead of notification make a print of all vector layers with number of their features in current project.

 Change in a code:
 ```